horenbergerb/horenbergerb.github.io/_posts/2022-03-4-runescapelocationfinding.md

 %run blog/utilities.ipynb
 ```

-# Where Am I?
-Estimating Location In Runescape With The Mini-Map
+# Solving Runescape So I Can Finally Quit

 Runescape is a boring video game for losers.
 In the game, your location is represented to you in both a world map and a mini-map.
 My goal was to estimate the player's location on the world map using only the mini-map.
 Real-time location estimation is the first step in breaking the game so that it can play itself and we can all go home.